OliverC96/Ticket-Exchange/README.md

 ## Database Models

 The following diagram displays the database schema for the models present in each microservice.
-In order to ensure each service is entirely self-contained, there is some duplication of data within the application.
-For example, information regarding tickets is stored within both the **tickets** and **orders** services.
+In order to ensure the services are entirely self-contained (i.e., decoupled), there is some duplication of data within the application.
+For example, information regarding tickets is stored within both the tickets and orders services.
 Whenever the orders service requires ticket information (e.g., order creation, which requires a reference to an existing ticket document), it can directly access the ticket from within its own ticket model - effectively circumventing the need for asynchronous communication.
 In some services, optimistic concurrency control is implemented via a [Mongoose plugin](https://www.npmjs.com/package/mongoose-update-if-current) which increments the version number field whenever a document is modified (to prevent out-of-order updates).

 ![A diagram detailing all database models utilized in the application](./images/data_models.png)